-where $\hat{f}^{\ell-1}_{t+1}$ refers to the predicted features at the $\ell^{th}$ LSTM in the stack and $W^\ell$ refers to the weights associated with the LSTM at the $\ell^{th}$ layer; Equation~\ref{eqn:pred0} shows the initialization of the predictiion framework for the bottom-most $0^th$-level LSTM.
-Note that $\hat{f}^\ell_{t+1}$ for the top most LSTM network is taken as the prediction for time $t+1$ and the corresponding hidden state is taken as the event representation such that $h^E_t{=}h^{{\ell}}_t$ and $\hat{f}^S_{t+1} {=} \hat{f}^S_{t+1}$.
-Note that the memory is not shared within the stack as done in \cite{aakur2020action} and hence allows each level of the stack to model the spatial-temporal dynamics at different granularity, with each the prediction of the LSTM at the $\ell^{th}$ level influenced by the lower-level LSTMs.
+where $\hat{f}^{\ell-1}_{t+1}$ refers to the predicted features at the $\ell^{th}$ LSTM in the stack and $W^\ell$ refers to the weights associated with the LSTM at the $\ell^{th}$ layer; Equation~\ref{eqn:pred0} shows the initialization for the bottom-most $0^{th}$-level LSTM.

+Note that $\hat{f}^\ell_{t+1}$ for the top most LSTM network is taken as the prediction for time $t+1$ and the corresponding hidden state is taken as the event representation such that $h^E_t{=}h^{{\ell}}_t$.
+The memory is not shared within the stack and hence allows each level of the stack to model the spatial-temporal dynamics at different granularity, with the $\ell^{th}$-level LSTM influenced by the lower-level LSTMs.